Balotelli threatens to leave soccer field amid racist chants

 Brescia teammates and Verona players went over to embrace Balotelli and persuaded him to stay as the referee ordered a warning to be read out over the stadium’s public address system.

+“There was absolutely nothing,” Juric said.
+“There were a lot of whistles every time he had the ball but not racism.
+I didn’t hear a single (chant).”

-The match was suspended for several minutes with Verona leading 1-0 at the time before it resumed.
+The match at the Bentegodi stadium was suspended for several minutes with Verona leading 1-0 at the time before it resumed.

 It was the second time this weekend that a Serie A game was suspended for offensive chants, after Roma supporters aimed anti-territorial chants at Napoli on Saturday.

-Balotelli, who is black, was born in Italy to Ghanaian immigrants.
-He has represented Italy’s national team.
+Balotelli, who is black, was born in Italy to Ghanaian immigrants and has represented Italy’s national team.
 He recently returned to Serie A after several seasons in France.

+The 29-year-old Balotelli also experienced racism at the beginning of his career in Italy, when he rose to prominence with Inter Milan.

-Verona went 2-0 ahead before Balotelli scored for Brescia as the game ended 2-1.
+Verona went ahead 2-0 before Balotelli scored for Brescia and the game ended 2-1.

+Balotelli also hit the post in the first half of one of his best performances since joining Brescia — his hometown club — in August.

+Considering his physique, technical ability and qualities as a finisher, Balotelli is potentially one of the world’s best strikers but his on-the-field achievements have often been overshadowed by his antics on and off the field.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports